Dbrys/Svelte-todo/README.md

 ## About

-This simple todo app serve as my introduction to Svelte and Sveltekit.
+This simple todo app serves as my introduction to Svelte and Sveltekit.
 Through building this app, I explored the flexibility and performance benefits that Svelte offers for developing modern web applications.

 ## Running locally